 9. Gently cut the bar into 20 smaller bars.
-Keep "Twix" in the fridge until ready to serve!
+Keep "Twix®" in the fridge until ready to serve!

 Benefits of Dates

-Though it may seem quite unconventional to create a "caramel" filling with Medjool dates, using the fruit is quite beneficial in a number of ways.
-The natural and caramel-like sweetness of dates allows the fruit to act as a useful alternative, like in this Twix® bar recipe.
+It may seem quite unusual to create a "caramel" filling with Medjool dates.
+However, using the fruit is quite beneficial in a number of ways.
+The natural and caramel-like sweetness of dates acts as a useful alternative, like in this Twix® bar recipe.

 Besides, dates are packed with dietary fiber.
 They are also rich sources of potassium, copper, manganese, manganese, magnesium, and vitamin B-6.
 Dates nutrition benefits health in a number of ways, including:

 • Bowel regularity: The high fiber content, almost 2 grams per one date, classify them into a "laxative food."
 Dates are commonly used to manage and alleviate constipation.

 • Weight management: Those who consume high-fiber diets show to have lower body mass indexes.
 This is compared to those who consume a low-fiber diet.

 • Heart health: Dietary fiber can help reduce both cholesterol and triglyceride levels.
 The potassium in dates may reduce hypertension, or high blood pressure, as well.
 Maintaining healthy parameters of these metrics helps protect against heart disease.

 • Diabatic-friendly: Despite their natural sugar content, dates rank low in the glycemic index (GI).
 The GI is essentially a carbohydrate meter that measures how a carb-containing food impacts and raises blood glucose.
 A 60-gram serving of dates has a GI score of 42, which is lower grapes with a GI of 59.